 The NHS generally offers a rapid diagnosis of skin cancer but patients are increasingly finding that the waiting list for treatment can be quite lengthy.
 In particular, patients waiting for basal cell carcinoma removal (often shortened to “BCC removal“) or rodent ulcers, can wait for several months or longer to be operated on.
 Once patients know that they have skin cancer, many want to have the lesion removed immediately.

-The Private Skin Cancer Treatment service is consultant-led by Mr David Watt (Consultant Plastic Surgeon), Mr Andrew Williams (Consultant Plastic Surgeon) and Mr David Mather (Consultant Plastic Surgeon) who all work within the NHS as well as privately at our clinic.
-Mr Watt and Mr Williams also sit on the Skin Cancer MDT board for Bradford, which monitors all patients with skin cancer.
+The Private Skin Cancer Treatment service is consultant-led by Mr David Watt (Consultant Plastic Surgeon).
+Our Consultant Plastic Surgeons and Consultant Dermatologists all work within the NHS as well as privately at our clinic.
+They also sit on their local Skin Cancer MDT boards around West Yorkshire, which monitor all patients with skin cancer.
 We are able to diagnose and treat most skin lesions.
 Treatment may involve multiple procedures.

 The ABCDE Self-Check